Cyclone Winifred

-In the aftermath of the cyclone, the Australian government distributed financial and emergency aid, offering to provide assistance to hard-hit banana and sugar cane farmers in northern Queensland.
-Hundreds of State Emergency Service (SES) volunteers were deployed to restore electrical and water services, evacuate local citizens, provide food, and repair and protect structures.
-The Department of Social Security (DSS) sent employees to receive claims for damage, requests for financial aid, and filings for unemployment benefits.
+In the aftermath of the cyclone, the Federal Government distributed financial and emergency aid, offering to provide assistance to hard-hit banana and sugar cane farmers in northern Queensland.
+Hundreds of State Emergency Service volunteers were deployed to restore electrical and water services, evacuate local citizens, provide food, and repair and protect structures.
+The Department of Social Security sent employees to receive claims for damage, requests for financial aid, and filings for unemployment benefits.
 Meanwhile, the Commonwealth of Australia initiated a three-year, $150 million program to provide relief to damaged areas.
 Fund payments, however, were frequently incorrectly distributed, and in some cases, fraudulent.
 In the confusion in the days following the cyclone, looters stole possessions in areas within the vicinity of Innisfail, and relief efforts were impeded by thunderstorms at Cairns.
-The Bureau of Meteorology (BoM) was subject to heavy criticism in the days following the storm's landfall, accused of not giving ample warning in advance of Winifred's approach; however, these concerns were later addressed in its report on the cyclone's impact.
+The BoM was subject to heavy criticism in the days following the storm's landfall, accused of not giving ample warning in advance of Winifred's approach; however, these concerns were later addressed in its report on the cyclone's impact.
 Due to the severity of the storm's damage, the name Winifred was retired after the season ended.